DomenikMoody/DomenikMoody/README.md

 ### Hello My Name is Domenik Moody, but you can call me Dom

-I am a Full Stack SofrWare Engineer who is absolultly crazy for art and music.
+I am a Full Stack SofrWare Engineer who is absolultly crazy for art ,music, and Dad Jokes.
 All of my project share a piece of my passion check it out
 <div>